andrew0788/BlackJack/readme.md

 # BlackJack

-## created with JavaScript, CSS, and HTML
+## Created with JavaScript, CSS, and HTML

 ### Place bet and click "Deal" to start playing